Centre for Socio-economic and Environmental Studies: Education

 Education has been a major research theme of CSES ever since its inception.
 Being located in Kerala, a region which received national and international attention for its achievement in the field of education, CSES has tried to develop an insider's perspective of the strengths and weaknesses of State's education system right from pre-school education to professional and higher education.
 Broadly, CSES studies examined the social, economic, financial and management aspects of the education sector.
-Some of the specific aspects examined include exclusionary trends in the education sector, education of marginalized groups such as children from tribal families, children with disabilities and children of migrant labor, entry barriers to professional and higher education, private cost of education, changing enrollment patterns, functioning of the alternative schooling system, grants-in-aid policies and practices of the state government and service delivery in government schools.
+Some of the specific aspects examined include exclusionary trends in the education sector, education of marginalized groups such as children from tribal families, children with disabilities and children of migrant labor, entry barriers to professional and higher education, private cost of education.

 Labor and migration

 Labor studies is a prominent research theme pursued at the CSES particularly with a focus on labor market transformation in the state of Kerala.
 CSES conducted a pioneering study on interstate labor migration to Kerala.
 Of late, with increasing long-distance labor inflows to Kerala, CSES has been focusing on research to assess vulnerabilities encountered by migrant workers, education of migrant children and social protection programs available and accessible to them.
-Apart from the studies on interstate labor migration, CSES focuses on international labor migration as well as labor market outcomes of youth.
+Apart from the studies on interstate labor migration, CSES focuses on international labor migration.

 Urban development

 Impact and implications of urbanization is a cross-cutting theme addressed in several research projects of CSES.
 In an effort to better understand facets of urbanization, CSES has undertaken a research study on the commuting pattern for work in Kochi which captures how mobility requirements of those commuting daily to the city are side-lined in city planning.
-A study commissioned by the GIZ on urban housing for those without formal rights in Kochi documents the complex web of statutory and customary systems one needs to mediate to secure access to housing.
-CSES research in this area also included service delivery of urban local governments, consequences of inter-state migration on urban governance and child budget analysis of urban local governments.